Trade Facebook Stock

 Between 2004 and 2006, the network extended to other educational institutions, and eventually, it was opened to any user with a registered email address.
 Its name was also changed to “Facebook” in 2005, and it grew exponentially over the years until it finally went public in 2012.
 To this day, Facebook remains free of charge for anyone to join, as the social network’s main stream of revenue is advertising.

 Following its 2012 initial public offering (IPO), the company has kept a high profile thanks to the rapid and relatively smooth rise in the Facebook stock value.
-Facebook is a part of the FAANG; a group of the five best performing and popular tech stocks, being Facebook (FB), Amazon (AMZN), Apple stocks (AAPL), Netflix (NFLX), and Alphabet’s Google (GOOG).
+Facebook is a part of the FAANG; a group of the five best performing and popular tech stocks, being Facebook (FB), Amazon (AMZN), Apple stock (AAPL), Netflix stock (NFLX), and Alphabet’s Google (GOOG).

 Facebook’s original headquarters were opened in Palo Alto, California in 2005.
 However, after a decade of rapid growth and expansion of the business, the company relocated to its current home; Sun Microsystems’ former campus in Menlo Park, also based in California.